viamrobotics/docs/docs/services/frame-system/_index.md

 ![an example of a logged frame system](img/frame_sys_log_example.png)

-Consider the example of a [component attached to a dynamic component](/services/frame-system/component-on-dynamic): a robotic arm, `A`, attached to a gantry, `G`, which in turn is fixed in place at a point on the `World` of a table.
+Consider the example of nested reference frame configuration where a [two dynamic components are attached](/services/frame-system/nested-frame-config): a robotic arm, `A`, attaches to a gantry, `G`, which in turn is fixed in place at a point on the `World` of a table.

 The resulting tree of reference frames looks like: